chandanhpcic/docs/source/manual/proxy.rst

 -------------------------
 Category Based Web Filter
 -------------------------
-No need for additional plugins, such as squidGuard - as OPNsense has built-in category based web filter support.
+No need for additional plugins, such as squidGuard - as Reticen8 has built-in category based web filter support.
 Main features include:

 * Fetch from a remote URL